 Greek Mythology – perhaps more than any other attempt to understand the heavens – recognises that the powers that control our lives do not manifest themselves in supreme beings.
 Instead they are recognised in the wider world around us.

 They are present in the elements that sustain and sometimes destroy us.
-They are reflected in our empathy or hatred of neighbours and those further afield, or in the majesty of wine or perhaps the unpredictable chaotic nature of human themselves.
+They are reflected in our empathy or hatred of neighbours and those further afield, or in the majesty of wine or perhaps the unpredictable chaotic nature of human beings themselves.

 Hades hammers home that the so-called gods that would control our lives are ultimately fathers, sisters, employers or those simply in the right place at the right time.